Home > Blog Posts > Refinancing Your Car Loan

 Secured vs unsecured loans

-Unsecured: Unsecured loans don’t require you to provide an asset to secure your loan.
-These loans are generally smaller amounts because it’s riskier to the lender.
-Unsecured car loans are usually harder to borrow as you need to prove your creditworthiness through your credit score.
+- Unsecured: Unsecured loans don’t require you to provide an asset to secure your loan.
+These loans are generally smaller amounts because these are less risky for the lender.
+Unsecured car loans are usually harder to qualify for as you need to prove your creditworthiness through your credit score.
 Your lender will assess your finances to determine whether you will be able to make your repayments.

 Car loan refinancing: step-by-step

 If you’ve decided you want to refinance your car loan here’s a general step-by-step guide that could help you make your decision.